 The Participants to the Sector Understanding on Export Credits for Civil Aircraft (the ASU) decided, at the end of 2009, to review the ASU, which was last updated in 2007.

 The OECD, World Trade Organization and the UN’s Conference on Trade and Development have called on the leaders of the G20 countries to resist protectionism or the prospects for economic recovery may be wiped out.

 In his opening remarks at the agriculture ministerial meeting, Angel Gurría said that the main challenge is to define what policy makers can do to create a competitive agro-food sector capable of feeding a growing world and conserving natural resources for future generations.

 With billions more people to feed, world food production will have to rise by nearly 50 % in the next 20 years.
 The farming sector will also be faced with diminishing land and water resources and the impact of climate change.

 Statements, position papers and a video of the press conference from the meeting of OECD agriculture ministers in Paris on 25-26 February 2010.

-The Participants to the Arrangement on Officially Supported Export Credits have agreed to review the Sector Understanding in a 2 stage approach
+The OECD countries participating in the Arrangement on Officially Supported Export Credits have agreed to new measures to expand the risk pricing disciplines of the Arrangement.